-From the below screenshot you can see the Boxplot.
+From the below screenshot, you can see the Tableau Boxplot.

-Let me drag and drop the English Country Region Name from Dimensions Region to Columns Shelf.
-This will create a box plot for each country
+Let me drag and drop the English Country Region Name from Dimensions to Columns Shelf.
+It will create a box plot for each country

 Change Colors of a Tableau Box plot

-In this example we will show you, How to change the Tableau Box plot box colors.
-Tableau provides two different approaches for this.
+In this example, we show you how to change the colors of a Tableau Boxplot boxes.
+Tableau provides two different approaches to this.

-Once you select the Edit.. option, a new window called Edit Reference Line, Band, or Box will opened to style the box plot.
+Once you select the Edit.. option, a new window called Edit Reference Line, Band, or Box will open to style the box plot.

-Second Approach: Go to Format Menu, and select the References Lines… This will open the Format Reference Lines tab as shown below.
+Second Approach: Go to the Format menu and select the References Lines… will open the Format Reference Lines tab.

-Let me change the Fill colour to the Red pallet.
+Let me change the Fill color to the Red pallet.

-Next, we are changing the tableau box plot Border width and border colour
+Next, we are changing the Border width and border color for Tableau box plot

-Lastly, we are changing the Tableau Whiskers width and colour
+Lastly, we are changing the Tableau Whiskers width and color

 Change Colors of a dots in Tableau Box Plot

-In this example, we will show you, How to change the dots size in a box plot.
-For this, drag and drop the Order Quantity from Measures Region to Size field in Marks Shelf as shown below.
+In this example, we will show you how to change the size of the dots in a box plot.
+For this, drag and drop the Order Quantity from Measures Region to Size field in Marks Shelf, as shown below.

 Create Categorical Box Plots in Tableau

-In this example, we will show you, How to create a box plot in Tableau for each colour within a region.
+Here, we show how to create a boxplot in Tableau for each color within a region.
 For this, drag and drop the Color from Dimensions Region to Columns Shelf.

-By default, box plot will display the horizontal lines (or dots) and they are the compressed box plot.
-This is because it is difficult to draw the box plots for an aggregated data.
-So, let’s remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu as shown below.
+By default, the box plot displays the horizontal lines (or dots), and they are the compressed box plot.
+Because it is difficult to draw the box plots for aggregated data, so, let’s remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu, as shown below.